kagenocookie/ReachForGodot/README.md

     - **File list** and **il2cpp Dump file** are needed for new games that don't have cached data in the repository yet or when there's game updates
     - **File list**, **File Unpacker Executable** and **Pak list** and are needed if you don't have all the assets already extracted and would like them to get auto extracted as needed.
     - Detailed information regarding every available setting is available [here](https://github.com/kagenocookie/ReachForGodot/wiki/Addon-editor-settings)

+### Development setup
+Mainly for developing or debugging the addon itself, but feel free to use the raw repository data if you prefer that.
+- Clone or download as ZIP
+- `git submodule init`
+- `git submodule update`
+- Open the project and setup editor settings as described in the normal setup section

 ## Usage
 Start by going into the top menu: Project > Tools > RE ENGINE > Import assets and pick a file.
 Something like the appdata/contents.scn.20 (DD2) might be a good start since it's basically the root scene for the world.
 Once you have a scene file imported, you can import any further child scenes and referenced resources from the inspector there.